 You’re lying on your back.
 Hold your arms up and link hands with your cutie.
 Carefully place the soles of your unshod feet on their hips.
 Yup, at this point your legs are bent.
 Next, ever so slowly straighten your legs as your flying angel slowly glides up off the floor.
 Keep your arms extended as your partner holds an up-in-the-air flying plank pose.
 If the two of you wish, you can gently sway your partner.
 Slowly return your angel to earth…oops, the floor!

-Look at all that strengthening and balancing going on for both of you.
+Look at all that strengthening fitness, plus life balance going on for both of you.
 Plus all that love!!

 Here's a little guarantee: Once getting floored becomes part of your workday, you're sure to want more!
 How's that?
 Remember these key points: